Madonna (album): Video compilation

 A VHS video compilation titled Madonna was made available in December 1984; it included the videos for "Borderline", "Burning Up", "Like a Virgin", and a "special extended dance mix" of "Lucky Star".
-The release topped Billboards Music Videocassette chart from April 13 to November 9, 1985, and was the year's best selling music videocassette.
+The release topped Billboards Music Videocassette chart from April 13 to November 9, 1985, and was the year's best-selling music videocassette.
 Additionally, Madonna was certified platinum by the Recording Industry Association of America (RIAA) for shipments of 100,000 units, and was recognized as the "Best Selling Video Cassette Merchandised as Music Video" by the National Association of Recording Merchandisers.
 According to The Saturday Evening Post, the video has sold over one million copies.
-To promote the release, a party was held on Chicago's Cabaret Metro on February 9, 1985.
-Dubbed "The Virgin Party", it drew a crowd of around 1,200 people; attendees were encouraged to wear white, and for $5 admission fees, were able to view the Madonna videocassette and the music video of the then-upcoming "Material Girl".
-The event was organized as a drive to promote music videos, which at that point did not have a large market.
+To promote the release, a party was held at Chicago's Cabaret Metro on February 9, 1985.
+Dubbed "The Virgin Party", it drew a crowd of around 1,200 people; attendees were encouraged to wear white, and for a $5 admission fee, could view the Madonna videocassette and the music video of the then-upcoming "Material Girl".
+The event was organized as a drive to promote music videos, which did not yet have a large market.